Azure/azure-service-operator/docs/services/mysql/mysql.md

 The `resourceGroup` is the resource group of the MySQL server and MySQL database, provide the MySQL server name in `server` and MySQL database name in `dbName`.

-The operator supports grant specified previleges using the concept of `roles`, and supports to assign one or more privileges from the list:
+The operator supports grant specified privileges using the concept of `roles`, and supports assigning one or more privileges from the list:

 ##### `SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, RELOAD, PROCESS, REFERENCES, INDEX, ALTER, SHOW DATABASES, CREATE TEMPORARY TABLES, LOCK TABLES, EXECUTE, REPLICATION SLAVE, REPLICATION CLIENT, CREATE VIEW, SHOW VIEW, CREATE ROUTINE, ALTER ROUTINE, CREATE USER, EVENT, TRIGGER`.